Turning Conflict Into Understanding

 How do you de-escalate a heated conversation?

-When should you involve HR or a mediator in a workplace conflict?
+When should you bring in HR or a mediator?

-How do you handle conflict with someone who avoids confrontation?
+How do you handle conflict with someone who hates confrontation?